Chris--A/PrintEx/README.md

 - [Custom Configuration](#custom-configuration)
 - [Licence terms and conditions (GNU GPLv3)](/LICENSE)
 - [Credits](#special-thanks)
 ---

+## Breaking changes in version `2.0.0`

+As the API has had certain parts overhauled, there are a few changes which are not backwards compatible.

+- `printf` specifiers.
+  To conform to standard implementations of `printf` has had a few specifier letterings changed.
+  - Flash/PROGMEM strings now use `%S` instead of `%p`.
+  - EEPROM strings now use the specifier `%q` instead of `%r`.
+  - Repeat functionality now uses `%r` instead of `%n`.
+  - `%n` and `%p` have been repurposed to reflect standard implementations.

 ## Basic Usage
 #### 1. Enhancing any `Stream` or `Print` based object.